italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

       - Expiry time of the *Access Token* in seconds.
       - :rfc:`6749`.
     * - **c_nonce**
-      - JSON string containing a ``nonce`` value to be used to create a *proof of possession* of key material when requesting a credential.
+      - JSON string containing a ``nonce`` value to be used to create a *proof of possession* of key material when requesting a Credential.
       - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_.
     * - **c_nonce_expires_in**
       - JSON integer, it represents the lifetime in seconds of the **c_nonce**.